Printed on 3/21/2023

 Expand knowledge of basic electrical wiring concepts, electrical theory, and DC circuits while also be introduced to residential lighting installations, splicing techniques that include single pole switching, duplex receptacle wiring, 3-way switching, 4-way switching, and troubleshooting.
 Students will continue to develop their skills while completing their hands-on assessments.

-• Advanced Residential Installations
+• Residential 4

 31-413-304